azure562/git_practice/content/blog/ga-for-doc.md

 ga('send', 'event', eventCategory, eventAction, eventLable, eventValue)
 ```

-Once you understand GA event hit, you can track more interactions.
+Once you understand how GA event hit works, you can track more interactions.

 For example, to send an event hit when a user clicks a button: